pantaluna/esp32-mjd-starter-kit/Projects/esp32_mjd_components/components/mjd_ds3231/_doc/03 ChronoDot V2 circular RTC module/README.md

 https://www.maximintegrated.com/en/products/digital/real-time-clocks/DS3231.html

+## SOP: setup the ChronoDot board as an external oscillator 32Khz for the ESP32

+Goto document "Setup as external oscillator 32Khz for the ESP32.md"

 ## FAQ

 - OK 3.3V - 5V.
 - The battery holder is designed for a CR1220 3V lithium coin cell.
 - Accuracy: 1 second.